Guild "Frontiers of Science" awarded the finalists of the technology competition for the exploration of the Moon's South Pole

 The prize places were distributed as follows:

-2. 2nd place — the MoonBaseCore team (Moscow Automobile and Road Construction University, MADI) — 100,000 rubles.
+2. 2nd place - MoonBaseCore team (Moscow Automobile and Road Construction University, MADI) - 100,000 rubles.

 The winners will also receive expert support to refine their projects, and their educational institutions and mentors will receive special awards.

-The lunar south pole is a promising location for creating a base due to its reserves of water ice, which is necessary for life support.
+The Moon's South Pole is a promising location for creating a base due to its reserves of water ice, which is necessary for life support.
 Participants developed solutions for:

 · Optimal placement of residential, scientific, and infrastructural modules.